Classic Bowland Hillclimbs

 Day 3: Cycle 54 km | 33.5 miles | 1268m of ascent

 The quiet rural roads of the Forest of Bowland have been a magnet for serious road cyclists for decades.
 Sir Bradley Wiggins used the tough hill climbs of the Bowland Fells to prepare for his Tour de France campaign and the area is a popular destination for sportive riders seeking to challenge themselves on some of the most demanding road routes in England.

-This itinerary combines some of the Forest of Bowland’s iconic climbs in three classic routes which explore the highlights of this Area of Outstanding Natural Beauty in one long weekend.
+This itinerary combines some of the Forest of Bowland’s iconic climbs in three classic routes which explore the highlights of this National Landscape in one long weekend.
 Together, they involve more than 3500 metres of ascent in just over 100 miles of cycling.

 Take your time and take them on individually or combine them in one epic tour of the Forest of Bowland.
 For the ultimate cycling Challenge, the Bowland 100 is a 100-mile circular route starting and finishing in Lancaster and incorporating all the classic hill climbs in more than 3500m of ascent